PIVX-Project/PET4L/README.md

 <br>![06](doc/img/06.png)<br>
 <br>
 Verify the details of the TX both on screen and on the display of the Nano S.
-If everything checks out, click yes on the device.
+If everything checks out, click "yes" (right button) on the device.
 <br>![07](doc/img/07.png)<br>
 <br>
 The transaction is now assembled and signed.<br>